Victoria Park, Tower Hamlets: Modern

-In 1986 the Greater London Council transferred responsibility for the park to the London borough of Tower Hamlets and the London Borough of Hackney, through a joint management board.
+In 1986 the Greater London Council transferred responsibility for Victoria Park to London Borough of Tower Hamlets and Hackney, through a joint management board, was part of both boroughs.
 Since 1994 Tower Hamlets has run the park alone.

 In recent times, Victoria Park became noted for its open-air music festivals, often linked with a political cause.
 In 1978, Rock Against Racism organised a protest event against growth of far-right organisations such as the National Front.
 The concert was played by The Clash, Steel Pulse, X-Ray Spex, The Ruts, Sham 69, Generation X, and the Tom Robinson Band.
 The 1980 rock docudrama Rude Boy features The Clash playing at an Anti-Nazi League event in the park.

-London International Festival of Theatre presented pyrotechnics company Group F in 2001 and again in 2004, led by acclaimed pyrotechnician Christophe Berthonneau.
+London International Festival of Theatre presented pyrotechnics company Group F in 2001 and again in 2004, led by pyrotechnician Christophe Berthonneau.
 In 2006 through to 2010, Paradise Gardens, a free community festival, produced by Remarkable Productions working in partnership with Tower Hamlets Council's Arts and Events department, re-imagined Victorian pleasure gardens for the modern era, before moving in 2012 to London Pleasure Gardens in Newham.
 Radiohead played two concerts in the park on 24–25 June 2008.
 Madness celebrated their 30th year with a fifth Madstock festival there on 17 July 2009.

-The park has also become very popular amongst dance music's biggest names; Dutch DJ Tiësto played at Victoria Park in 2009 and again in 2010.
+The park has also become popular amongst dance music's biggest names; Dutch DJ Tiësto played at Victoria Park in 2009 and again in 2010.

 On 24–25 July 2010, Victoria Park was the site of the first High Voltage Festival.
 Victoria Park has also hosted Field Day, The Apple Cart, Underage Festival, Lovebox Festival, and All Points East.

-For children, Victoria Park is host to: a One O'Clock Club for under-fives and a programme of summer activities and a children's play park including a paddling pool that runs from 1-5pm in the summer months.
+For children, Victoria Park is host to: a One O'Clock Club for under-fives and a programme of summer activities and a children's play park including a paddling pool that runs from 1–5pm in the summer months.